voi-api/voi-api.github.io/maas-pro.md

 We have a default rate limit of 4000 requests per minute applied on our API (sum of all requests).
 VOI's API follows industry best practices by providing an HTTP 429 response code when the rate limit is exceeded.

-If you need a higher rate limit for your operations, please reach out to our engineering support [here](/poc/)
+If you need a higher rate limit for your operations, please reach out to our engineering support found [here](/poc/).

 # Authentication